 For general information on Form 1098-T and the related tax credits/deductions, you can review the information available from the IRS in Publication 970 (Tax Benefits for Education).
 If you have questions about how to compute your education tax credit, you should consult a qualified tax professional or review Tax Benefits for Education: Information Center.

-If you have specific questions about amounts on Form 1098-T from Ohio Wesleyan University, you can contact the Office of the Bursar at email@example.com.
+If you have specific questions about amounts on Form 1098-T from Ohio Wesleyan University, you can contact the Office of Student Accounts at firstname.lastname@example.org.
 OWU is unable to provide individual tax advice.